 BigQuery can be used via its Web UI or SDK.
 In this section, we will briefly explain the terms used in the BigQuery service and discuss how you can quickly load data and execute queries.

-Before you begin, you will need to go on the Google Cloud Platform to create the project.
+Before you begin, you will need to go to the Google Cloud Platform to create the project.

 BigQuery allows querying tables that are native (in Google cloud) or external (outside) as well as logical views.
 Users can load data into BigQuery storage using batch loads or via stream and define the jobs to load, export, query, or copy data.
 The data formats that can be loaded into BigQuery are CSV, JSON, Avro, and Cloud Datastore backups.